mental health services

 *Literally homeless, according to Housing and Urban Development (HUD) is defined as: someone living in an INHABITABLE environment, such as sleeping outside, sleeping in an abandoned building, sleeping in a vehicle, staying at a homeless or DV shelter, etc. The applicant can be staying in a hotel and motel and apply if their stay is being paid for by an agency, church, organization, etc. and not paid for by self, friends, or family.
 ‘Couch surfing’ does not account as being literally homeless according to HUD.

-Integrated Treatment of Co-Occuring Disorders (ITCD) is an evidence-based practice for individuals with mental health and current or past substance use disorders.
+Integrated Treatment of Co-Occurring Disorders (ITCD) is an evidence-based practice for individuals with mental health and substance use disorders.
 Treatment is designed to address co-occurring disorders and accommodate individuals in various stages of change with mental illness and substance use.
 Treatment is offered until the individual is completely recovered, and is based on individual needs and preferences.

 ITCD has an integrated team approach to treatment including:

-Individuals may be referred for further care with a COMTREA case manager, therapist, or community support specialist.
+Individuals may be identified for referral from the Welcome Center or after establishing care with a COMTREA case manager, therapist, or community support specialist.
 Staff working within the ITCD program receive ongoing specialized training and supervision.

 Peer and Family Support

 Individuals with mental health disorders meet with others who have lived through similar experiences.
 Peer support provides real-life examples, stories, and applicable care resources for the individual.